Pope names moderate Gregory as Washington, DC, archbishop

 Francis reluctantly accepted Wuerl’s resignation in October after he lost the trust of his priests and parishioners in the months following the release of the Pennsylvania grand jury report.
 The report accused Wuerl of helping to protect some child-molesting priests while he was bishop of Pittsburgh from 1988 to 2006.
 Simultaneously, Wuerl faced widespread skepticism over his insistence that he knew nothing about McCarrick’s misconduct, which was an open secret in U.S. and Vatican circles.

+Gregory has responded by expressing his own anger, shame and disillusionment at the failures of the hierarchy.
+In an August statement after McCarrick resigned as a cardinal, he acknowledged his own respect for McCarrick had been “clearly misplaced.”

+“We’ve certainly given our faithful a lot of reasons to leave the church.
+I want to provide a few reasons to stay.
+I want to assure the people that I will be honest with them, that I will govern with sensitivity, that I will be approachable, available.
+I’m an ordinary human being,” Gregory said Thursday.
+“I have to tell you the truth, and I will.”

-Gregory, by contrast, is still credited for his leadership of the U.S. church during a moment of crisis, when as president of the U.S. bishops conference he persuaded church leaders to adopt toughened penalties for abusers in 2002.
+Gregory is credited for his leadership of the U.S. church during a moment of crisis, when as president of the U.S. bishops conference he persuaded church leaders to adopt toughened penalties for abusers in 2002.

-“Gregory has impeccable credentials for dealing with the sex abuse crisis, which is essential for healing the church,” the Rev. Thomas Reese, an expert on the American church, said in a column Thursday at Religion News Service.
+That said, the reform Gregory shepherded through explicitly excluded bishops from the “zero-tolerance” policy — a loophole that became evident with the McCarrick scandal.
+U.S. bishops are expected to address the gap at their upcoming meeting, where all eyes will likely be on Gregory.

-Gregory also won praise from another American Jesuit, the Rev. James Martin, who was invited last year by Gregory to give a talk in Atlanta on how the church should better minister to the LGBT community.
+Gregory’s appointment was greeted with praise by the Rev. James Martin, who was invited last year by Gregory to give a talk in Atlanta on how the church should better minister to the LGBT community.
 The initiative drew criticism from some conservatives who accused Gregory of not upholding church teaching on homosexuality.

 In a statement, Martin said Gregory was a “superb choice” for Washington given his leadership on the abuse crisis and because he is “someone who knows how to reach out to marginalized populations.”

-Gregory has responded to the latest outbreak of the scandal by expressing his own anger, shame and disillusionment at the failures of the hierarchy.
-In an August statement to the faithful after McCarrick resigned as a cardinal, he acknowledged his own esteem and respect for McCarrick had been “clearly misplaced.”

-He conceded that, going forward, oversight of bishops by laity “may well provide the only credible assurance that real and decisive actions are being taken.
+Wuerl, too, praised the choice.
+“I join everyone who appreciates his pastoral abilities, his intellectual gifts and his leadership qualities,” Wuerl said in introducing him Thursday.

+Gregory will be installed May 20 as the seventh archbishop of Washington, serving a community of around 659,000 Roman Catholics.

 In Atlanta, Gregory was embroiled briefly in a scandal of his own in 2014 after the archdiocese used $2.2 million in donations to buy and renovate a swank new home for the archbishop.
-The archdiocese later sold the mansion and Gregory apologized following an outcry from parishioners who cited Francis’ frugality as a model other church leaders should follow.
+The mansion was later sold, and Gregory apologized following an outcry from parishioners.

 A native of Chicago, Gregory is a protege of the late Chicago Cardinal Joseph Bernardin, who consecrated him as a bishop in 1983.
 Gregory was bishop of Belleville, Illinois, from 1994 until his installation in Atlanta in 2005.